AwakenOne1/UIKitReminder/README.md

 # UIKitReminder
-Simple reminder made with UIKit.
+Reminder app made with UIKit.
 The idea came from apple guides